gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 On the other hand Ferrari's plan was daring, given the conditions.
-As mentioned before, the risk of tire degredation and drop in performance was a very real threat when executing a one-stop strategy.
-Concurrently, in the event one finds themselves with good track position, they run the risk of needing to defend their position on worn tires which is an extremely difficult task.
-Charles Leclerc in a post-race interview made it clear that Ferrari was not entirely confident in the one-stop strategy in the beginning stages of the race after hearing that Red Bull was experiencing graining on the hard tire compound.
-However Leclerc had a gut feeling that it was the right play, "However, when I  put it on I had quite a good feeling.
-I just  wanted to put Lando under pressure and he pitted in front of me.
-Then I managed to get back some front  grip whenever he was out the way."
-Below is a graph of Leclerc's lap times through the entire race, once again with spikes indicating when he entered the pits:
+As mentioned before, the risk of tyre degredation and drop in performance was a very real threat when executing a one-stop strategy.
+Concurrently, in the event one finds themselves with good track position, they run the possibility of needing to defend their position on worn tyres which is a difficult task.
+Charles Leclerc, in a post-race interview made it clear that Ferrari was not entirely confident in the one-stop strategy in the beginning stages of the race after receiving news that Red Bull was experiencing graining on the hard tire compound.
+However, Leclerc had a gut feeling that it was the correct play to pressure Norris into pitting.
+Leclerc in a post-race interview explained that pressuring Norris into pitting in front of him helped the handling of his car.
+The reason this is important is due to the fact Leclerc was not driving in dirty (turbulent) air but rather clean air.
+By driving in clean air, Leclerc's car was able to full optimize the aerodynamic setup for the remainder of the race.
+We will come back to the topic of the car's aerodynamics in section 5.
+Below is a graph of Leclerc's lap times through the entire race, once again with spikes indicating when he entered the pits (lap 15):

 ![One-Stop Strategy](images/LeclercLapTimes.png "Leclerc Laps")

-As seen here, Leclerc pitted once on lap 15.
-It was highlighted above that Leclerc "pressured" Norris into pitting.
 On lap 14 (when Norris pitted), Leclerc was in P2 and Norris was in P3 by a gap of ~0.87 to ~0.95 seconds.
-This was confirmed and cross validated from the official broadcast of the race and summing data from the FastF1 API:
+This was confirmed and cross validated from the official broadcast of the race and summing telemetry data from the FastF1 API:

 ![Pit Interval](images/LandoPitInterval.png "Norris Pit Interval")